 Construction induction training card

-Workers must complete general construction induction training before they can carry out construction work, under the Work Health and Safety Regulations 2011.
+Workers must have a valid construction induction training card before they can carry out construction work, under the Work Health and Safety Regulations 2011.

 About construction induction training